gabrielmcg/vp-netlify-test/post-deploy/ucp-metrics.md

 ```
 # kubectl get svc prometheus

 NAME         TYPE       CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE
 prometheus   NodePort   10.96.216.220   <none>        9090:34713/TCP   6d
 ```

-The Prometheus UI can be accessed on any node in your cluster, using the port returned by `get svc`.
-In this instance, it is accessed at `http://hpe2-ucp01.am2.cloudra.local:34713':
+The Prometheus UI can be accessed on any node in your cluster, using the port returned by `kubectl get svc`.
+In this instance, it is accessed at `http://hpe2-ucp01.am2.cloudra.local:34713`:

 ![ "UCP metrics in Prometheus"][media-ucp-prometheus-png]